helm/helm-www/docs/content/helm-commands/helm_reset.md

 ### Options

 ```
-  -f, --force                forces Tiller uninstall even if there are releases installed
+  -f, --force                forces Tiller uninstall even if there are releases installed, or if tiller is not in ready state
       --remove-helm-home     if set deletes $HELM_HOME
       --tls                  enable TLS for request
       --tls-ca-cert string   path to TLS CA certificate file (default "$HELM_HOME/ca.pem")